MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ```
 ````

-Next, copy all of your imports from the first cell of your Jupyter notebook and paste them into the top of your file.
+Next, copy all of your imports from the first cell of your Jupyter Notebook and paste them into the top of your file.

 Next, copy the function definitions from the first cell and paste them above or below the `canvas` function.